elixir-europe/software-management-plans/pages/governance.md

 Before this call, all issues raised in the GitHub repository will be prioritised by the maintainers group with regards to impact and severity.

-During this call, all issues will be discussed in order of priority, and based on the discussion and consensus by all TC participants, they will be tagged as “to be integrated”, “further discussion necessary”, or closed if assessed by the group as not applicable/suitable/relevant/duplicated/etc <polite way of saying “not useful/relevant”>.
+During this call, all issues will be discussed in order of priority, and based on the discussion and consensus by all TC participants.
+They will be tagged as “to be integrated”, “further discussion necessary”, or closed if assessed by the group as not applicable/suitable/relevant/duplicated/etc.

 After the first and third quarterly call of the year, all “to be integrated changes” to the ELIXIR SMP questions will be added to the questions, in order to create a new release/version of the ELIXIR SMP.